Mark Burton (politician)

 Richard Mark Burton (born 16 January 1956) is a New Zealand politician.
-He is a member of the Labour Party, serving as Minister of Defence, Minister of Justice, Minister of Local Government, Minister in Charge of Treaty of Waitangi Negotiations, Deputy Leader of the House, and the Minister Responsible for the Law Commission in the Fifth Labour Government of New Zealand.
+He is a member of the Labour Party, having served as Minister of Defence, Minister of Justice, Minister of Local Government, Minister in Charge of Treaty of Waitangi Negotiations, Deputy Leader of the House, and the Minister Responsible for the Law Commission in the Fifth Labour Government of New Zealand.

 Early life

 Burton was born in Northampton, England, but was brought to New Zealand by his family when ten years old.
 He attended high school in Wanganui, attending Wanganui Boys College and was in the year group ahead of future National MP Michael Laws.
-He has been involved in a wide range of social and community organisations, including the Red Cross, the Department of Social Welfare, the Central Plateau Rural Education Activities Programme, the Council of Social Services, the Taupo Employment Support Trust, and the Taupo Sexual Abuse Counselling Service.
+He has been involved in a wide range of social and community organisations, including the Red Cross, the Department of Social Welfare, the Central Plateau Rural Education Activities Programme, the Council of Social Services, the Taupō Employment Support Trust, and the Taupō Sexual Abuse Counselling Service.
 He received the New Zealand 1990 Commemoration Medal for his work.

 Member of Parliament

 In the 1993 election, Burton stood as the Labour Party's candidate for Tongariro, an electorate in the central North Island, defeating Ian Peters.
-This later became the seat of Taupo, which Burton retained.
+This later became the seat of Taupō, which Burton retained.

 From 1996 to 1999, he served as his party's Senior Whip.